Stochastic portfolio theory with price impact: Relative arbitrage

-where in the second to last inequality we used the diversity conditions, which asserts that $1-\mu_i(t) \geq \delta$ and bounded $\|\mu(t)\|^2$ from below by $\mu_i^2(t)$.
+where in the final inequality we used the market diversity property $1-\mu_i(t) \geq \delta$ and the bound $\sum_{i=1}^d \mu_i^2(t) \geq 1/d$, the latter following from the Cauchy--Schwarz inequality.
 This completes the proof. \end{proof} \begin{remark} The proof only required diversity and nondegeneracy to hold up to the time $T_1$. \end{remark}

-The conclusions of Theorem~\ref{thm:relarb_implicit} continue to hold with other generating functions $H$.
-For example it can similarly be shown that with the entropy function $H(\mu) = - \sum_{i=1}^d \mu_i\log \mu_i$ relative arbitrage can be achieved by the smaller time horizon $T = \frac{2\log d}{\delta \epsilon}$.
-However, we stick to the the quadratic generating function in Theorem~\ref{thm:relarb_implicit} as it has bounded derivatives and this will let us obtain a refined version of this result in the next subsection.